Home Blog Advice Should I Play High School or Club Soccer?

 Final Thoughts

-Deciding whether to play high school or club soccer can be a very difficult decision, but ultimately, it comes down to your personal goals and aspirations.
+Deciding whether to play high school or club soccer can be a very difficult decision.
+Ultimately, it comes down to your personal goals and aspirations.

 Both options have their advantages and disadvantages, and it’s up to you to weigh them and make the best decision for yourself.

 Whatever decision you land on, do your best to maximize your opportunities!
-These are the formative years if you plan on playing at the next level or simply want to build confidence while you are in your impressionable years.
+These are the formative years if you plan on playing at the next level.